hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/test.rst

     2022/02/07 16:42:45 Client balances (ETH): [7 13]

-With this, we conclude our payment channel tutorial.
+With this, we conclude the Ethereum part of the payment channel tutorial.